Murders of Kerry Graham and Francine Trimble: Persons of interest

-Although no definite suspects have ever been named in the murders, the murders of Kerry Graham and Francine Trimble remain an open and active case.
+The investigation into the murders of Kerry Graham and Francine Trimble remains open and active.
 In 2000, a man incarcerated at a New Jersey prison falsely confessed to the murders.
-This false confession had led to the first exhumation of the victims' bodies from the cement crypt in which their remains had been interred following their initial autopsies.
-This individual was quickly excluded as a suspect in the case after investigators discovered he would have been approximately 12 years old at the time of the murders, in addition to the fact that this individual had "never [even] left New Jersey" in his lifetime.
+This false confession had led to the first exhumation of the victims' bodies.
+This individual was quickly excluded as a suspect in the case after investigators discovered he would have been approximately twelve years old at the time of the murders, in addition to the fact that this individual had "never [even] left New Jersey" in his lifetime.
 The man is believed to have falsely confessed to the girls' murders after reading about the case in a local newspaper.

 Investigators have also stated that they are eager to learn more details surrounding the girls' deaths in order to conclusively prove they were murdered.
 It is unknown if Graham and Trimble had hitchhiked to the Coddingtown Mall, had ever reached their destination, or even if they had actually intended to visit the Coddingtown Mall on the date of their disappearance.
 According to a friend of the two girls named Eileen Goetz, she had last seen Graham and Trimble in the grounds of El Molino High School on the date of their disappearance.
 The two girls had joined Goetz to smoke cigarettes in a parking lot near the school's tennis courts.
 According to Goetz, neither girl had actually attended school that day, and had informed her (Goetz) of their intentions to hitchhike to a party in Santa Rosa.
 Both girls had asked Goetz whether she wished to accompany them to the party, but she declined this offer.
 Another friend would later state that on the date of Graham and Trimble's disappearance, she had seen the two girls hitchhiking near a local Chevron gas station.

 Several serial killers such as Rodney Alcala and Gerald and Charlene Gallego have been identified as potential persons of interest in the murders of Graham and Trimble.
 The speculation of a serial killer as being the perpetrator of this crime was partly conceived due to the number of young females abducted and murdered in California during the late 1970s—some within the same county of the victims' disappearance.
 A possible connection to the Santa Rosa hitchhiker murders has also been suggested, although the confirmed victims in this case were murdered between 1972 and 1976.

 No definitive suspects in the murders of Kerry Graham and Francine Trimble have been officially named.